Chelsea Joy Eats

 • 2 cups bone broth or stock

-• 2 cups cauliflower rice
+• 2 cups cooked basmati rice or prepared cauliflower rice

-• Toasted cashews, for garnish
+• Toasted cashews or peanuts, for garnish (optional)

 Instructions